 You should wear a chemical-free, mineral-based, broad-spectrum sunscreen that blocks UVB and UVA rays, with an SPF of 30 or higher every day.
 Don’t forget the tops of your feet, neck, and the backs of your hands.

 2. Collagen loss

 As we age, the body produces less collagen.
 That’s bad news because collagen is the structural support of your skin.
-Gravity plus diminished collagen equals skin that starts to sag, look hollow, and get wrinkles.
+Gravity plus diminished collagen equals skin that starts to sag, looks hollow, and gets wrinkles.

 What to do:

 Start your day with a collagen or bone broth latte.
-To optimize the health of your collagen, the absolute best thing you can do is avoid sugar!
-Sugar circulating in your bloodstream binds with proteins, such as collagen and elastin, forming AGE’s (Advanced Glycation End Products) which results in stiff wrinkled skin.
-This process is irreversible so every time you think about what you are putting in your mouth, make a purposeful decision if it is improving or harming your skin.
+To optimize your collagen health, the absolute best thing you can do is avoid sugar!
+Sugar circulating in your bloodstream binds with proteins, such as collagen and elastin, to form AGEs (advanced glycation end products), and that results in stiff, wrinkled skin.
+This process is irreversible, so every time you think about what you are putting in your mouth, make a purposeful determination of whether it is improving or harming your skin.

 You can also try derma rolling; it can stimulate blood flow and collagen production.

 Our cells do a lot of work in the metabolic process of converting food to energy.
 When our metabolism is running smoothly, it does everything from breaking down sugar and burning fat to supporting healthy DNA, detoxifying free radicals, and making the lipids that our skin needs to regenerate.